kuddai/blog/_posts/2018-02-10-aligning-datasets.md

 ### Tensor networks

 For the mathematically inclined, each column adds a dimension to a nd-tensor.
-The topology of the graph above represents the dual of the topology of a tensor network below.
+The topology of the graph above represents the dual (the transpose hypergraph, see [this paper](https://arxiv.org/abs/1710.01437) for more details) of the topology of a tensor network below.

 ![]({{site.baseurl}}/images/network.png)